ucdavis/FairMLCourse/Blog.md

 **Spring 2023**

+**April 4, 2110:**

+We will soon be forming our Homework Groups.
+Group size is 3 or 4.
+If you have 1 to 3 people you would like to be in a Group with, please so inform Yuyi by Friday, April 7, 11:59 pm.
+Otherwise, she will assign you to a group.

 **April 4, 2010:**

 I mentioned in class today that anyone who considers him/herself to be well versed with computers should know something about client/server programming.
 If you haven't done this kind of coding before, I urge you to read [my tutorial](https://heather.cs.ucdavis.edu/matloff/public_html/Python/PyNet.pdf).
 You will NOT need this for our class, just something to back up your future claims of expertise. :-) And by the way, it will help you understand OMSI better.